 Businesses in Tyler, TX

-Tyler's economy remains strong thanks to factors like low unemployment, affordable cost of living, easy interstate access, abundant Internet connectivity and high-quality lifestyle amenities.
-Combine all that with strong support from the Tyler Area Chamber of Commerce, and you've got an attractive business climate.
+Several factors make Tyler’s economy successful, including low unemployment, affordable cost of living, easy interstate access, abundant internet connectivity and high-quality lifestyle amenities.
+Combine all that with strong support from the Tyler Area Chamber of Commerce, and you’ve got an attractive business climate.
+Here are some highlights:

 Tyler Economic Development Council

-Tyler Economic Development Council has worked on more than 140 projects since 1989.
-During that time, TEDC has assisted in the creation or retention of more than 20,000 jobs and generated more than $800 million in new investment in Tyler, including several recent triumphs in advanced manufacturing.
-Making Tyler attractive to businesses are factors such as a skilled workforce, three colleges and low taxes, while the community also has a good quality of life with many arts attractions and recreation options.
+The Tyler Economic Development Council has worked on nearly 175 projects since it formed in 1989, and during that time the TEDC has assisted in the creation or retention of about 20,000 jobs and helped generate more than $700 million in new investment in Tyler.
+Helping to make Tyler attractive to businesses are factors such as a skilled workforce, three colleges and low taxes, while the community also has many arts attractions and recreation options.

-Tyler is a major medical hub that serves the city's 100,000 residents as well as six to seven surrounding East Texas counties.
-The city is home to four hospitals – East Texas Medical Center, Trinity Mother Frances Hospital, UT Health Northeast and Texas Spine & Joint Hospital.
-Tyler Junior College recently constructed a new Nursing and Health Sciences building, and in 2015, UT Tyler enrolled students in its new pharmacy school.
+Tyler is a major regional medical hub that serves the city’s 100,000 residents as well as seven surrounding East Texas counties.
+The city is home to four hospitals – East Texas Medical Center, Texas Spine & Joint Hospital, CHRISTUS Mother Frances Hospital and UT Health Northeast.
+In addition, Tyler Junior College recently constructed a new TJC Nursing and Health Sciences building, and UT Tyler is now enrolling students in its new UT Tyler Pharmacy School.